16 to 19 Tuition Fund Statement

-- Maths and English topic support through designated coaching hubs
+- Maths and English topic and skills support through designated coaches

-- GCSE revision workshops and functional skills assessment preparation support
+- Bespoke GCSE revision workshops and Functional Skills assessment preparation support

 - Academic skills support and development

-- Technical Knowledge and skills support to aid mastery and make up for any shortfall from previous learning.
+- Technical Knowledge and skills workshops to aid mastery and make up for any shortfall from previous learning

 - Specialist Support to improve engagement for learners with SEND